rock88/moonlight-nx/README.md

 Multiple gamepad currently not supported.

 ## HID Keyboard/Mouse
-Moonlight-NX support attached hardware keyboard/mouse over USB connected on Switch directly or over dock (Switch should be in dock).
+Moonlight-NX support attached hardware keyboard/mouse over USB connected to Switch directly or over dock (Switch should be in dock).

 # Build Moonlight-NX
 ## Using Docker